fourdollars/go-playground/fcgi-spawner/README.md

 # Go FastCGI Spawner

 This project provides a "spawner" service written in Go, designed to enable a convenient "drop-in" deployment model for FastCGI applications.
-Simply place a compiled Go FastCGI executable into a designated directory, and it becomes immediately accessible via Nginx without any changes to server configuration.
+Simply place a compiled Go FastCGI executable into a designated directory, and it becomes immediately accessible via Nginx.
+In addition to spawning FastCGI applications, the spawner can also serve static files (HTML, CSS, images, etc.) from a specified directory, acting as a simple, lightweight web server.

 The system leverages **systemd Socket Activation** to ensure that the core spawner service itself consumes no resources when idle, achieving **zero resource usage when inactive**.

 > **⚠️ Performance Warning:** This architecture prioritizes convenience at the cost of performance.
-The system spawns a new Go process for **every single HTTP request**, similar to the classic CGI model.
+For FastCGI applications, the system spawns a new Go process for **every single HTTP request**, similar to the classic CGI model.
 This is suitable for internal tools, admin panels, or low-traffic services, but it is **not recommended** for high-performance, public-facing APIs.
+Static file serving is generally performant.

 ## ✨ Features

--   **Drop-in Deployment**: Add new applications by simply uploading a compiled binary.
+-   **Drop-in Deployment**: Add new FastCGI applications by simply uploading a compiled binary.
 No need to restart or reload Nginx or systemd.
+-   **Static File Serving**: Optionally serve static files like HTML, CSS, and JavaScript from a designated directory, just like a standard web server.
 -   **Zero Idle Resource Usage**: Thanks to systemd socket activation, no Go processes are running when there are no requests. *(Note: This applies to the manual `systemd` deployment, not the Docker deployment.)*
--   **Centralized Configuration**: A single, one-time setup for Nginx and systemd manages an unlimited number of FastCGI applications.
+-   **Centralized Configuration**: A single, one-time setup for Nginx and systemd manages an unlimited number of FastCGI applications and static content.
 -   **Security Conscious**: Includes built-in path safety checks to prevent directory traversal attacks.

 ## 🏛️ Architecture